How counselling helps with depression

 Counselling will not make depression vanish overnight.

-Recovery often grows through steady shifts, not sudden transformation.
+Recovery often grows through small shifts, not sudden transformation.

 It offers a relationship where you do not have to pretend